Dromader2137/parsec-engine/README.md

 ## Features

-- High-performance ECS
+- High performance ECS
 - Optimized built-in renderer

 ## Design goals

 - Invisible spatial partitioning allowing developers to create universe scale games without special systems like "floating origin"
 - Ergonomic design moving the boilerplate away from the user, but also allowing low level access if you need it
-- High perfomance even on integrated GPUs
+- High performance even on integrated GPUs
 - Perfect Wayland support on Linux

 ## Activity